walup/Art_sims/README.md

-# Noises_Art_Simulations
+# Art_sims

-I'd like to play with some Procedural Noise algorithms this semester
+Some algorithms to generate visually interesting images